Anita Diamant

-Anita Diamant (born June 27, 1951) is an American author of fiction and non-fiction books.
+Anita Diamant (born June 27, 1951) is an American journalist and writer of fiction and non-fiction books.

 She has published five novels, the most recent of which is The Boston Girl, a New York Times best seller.
-She is best known for her 1997 novel The Red Tent, which eventually became a best seller and book club favorite.
-She has also written six guides to contemporary Jewish practice, including The New Jewish Wedding, Living a Jewish Life, and The New Jewish Baby Book, as well as a collection of personal essays, Pitching My Tent.
+She is known for her 1997 novel The Red Tent, which eventually became a best seller and book club favorite.
+She has also written six guides to contemporary Jewish practice, including The New Jewish Wedding, Living a Jewish Life, and The New Jewish Baby Book, as well as a collection of personal essays, Pitching My Tent: On Marriage, Motherhood, Friendship, and Other Leaps of Faith.

 Early life and education

-Diamant spent her early childhood in Newark, New Jersey, and moved to Denver, Colorado, when she was 12 years old.
-She attended the University of Colorado Boulder and transferred to Washington University in St. Louis, where she earned a bachelor's degree in Comparative Literature in 1973.
+Diamant spent her early childhood in Newark, New Jersey, and moved to Denver, Colorado, when she was twelve years old.
+She attended the University of Colorado Boulder and transferred to Washington University in St. Louis, where she earned a bachelor's degree in comparative literature in 1973.
 She then earned a master's degree in English from Binghamton University in 1975.